chandraprakashdwivedi/openstack-helm-installation/Readme.md

 install-helm.sh	  <br/>
 ingress-controller.sh  <br/>

-To check the installation status of each service use
+To check the installation status of each service use <br/>
+#helm list

+To see further container information use <br/>
+#helm inspect nova |more

+To check all services are running use <br/>
 #kubectl get pods --all-namespaces  <br/>
 #helm status horizon   <br/>

+To check why particular container is not running you need to dump there logs <br/>
 To check particular container logs <br/>
-#kubectl logs  horizon-669f4fb7f-5qrvh -n openstack
+#kubectl logs  -n openstack horizon-669f4fb7f-5qrvh

 To take console of particular container of the pod  <br/>
 #kubectl exec -it openstack -c horizon-669f4fb7f-5qrvh -- /bin/bash